 Traditionally, gumbo was made from anything that walks, flies, or swims, but these days, the most popular versions are chicken, sausage, or seafood.

 First off, all gumbos contain onions, bell peppers, and celery.
-These three vegetables are so prevalent in both Cajun and Creole cooking that they are sometimes called the ‘Holy Trinity’ of the cuisine.
+These three vegetables are so prevalent in Cajun and Creole cooking that they are sometimes called the ‘Holy Trinity’ of the cuisine.

-In addition to the veggies, gumbos always contain some sort of thickener.
+In addition to the veggies, gumbos always contain some thickener.
 Most recipes call for using okra in addition to filé powder or roux.
 Okra is a popular vegetable throughout the South.
 Filé powder comes from the leaves of the American sassafras tree.
 Roux is a mixture of flour and fat.

 The ingredients used for thickening in this recipe are roux and okra.